andyrobinson/ard-nav/README.md

 ## Planned development

+0. Rewrite functions which return structs to using pointer arguments, for efficiency and more importantly memory conservation
 1. Investigate why the GPS time reported using serial logger does not vary from initial time
 2. Confirm that the GPS uses negative values for lat/long, so that the E/W, N/S values can be safely ignored - we should have +ve latitude and -ve longitude - I don't think it does, we need to do this
 3. Create a Waypoint follower that follows a set of waypoints, optionally repeating them